Memphis officers charged in Tyre Nichols death face federal civil rights indictment

 Seven Memphis Police Department officers were fired after Nichols’ death.
 Five are now facing federal and state charges.

+The defendants “willfully deprived” Nichols of his constitutional rights and their actions resulted in his death, Mr Garland added.

+“Officers who violate the civil rights of those they are sworn to protect undermine public safety, which depends on the community’s trust in law enforcement,” he said.
+“They dishonor their fellow officers who do their work with integrity every day.
+The Justice Department will continue to hold accountable officers who betray their oath.”

-The US Department of Justice opened a pattern or practice investigation into the MPD earlier this year to determine whether the agency has a history of excessive force, racist policing and profiling, and unconstitutional search and seizure.
+Separately, the Justice Department has opened a civil pattern or practice investigation into the MPD earlier this year to determine whether the agency has a history of excessive force, racist policing and profiling, and unconstitutional search and seizure.

-Assistant US Attorney General Kristen Clarke with the US Department of Justice Civil Rights Division and US Attorney Kevin G Ritz will announce the indictment at a press briefing on Tuesday afternoon.
+Nichols’ family also has filed a federal civil rights lawsuit with prominent civil rights attorney Ben Crump seeking $550m in damages and accusing the city of Memphis and its police department of widespread negligence and a failure to properly train officers operating in a now-dissolved controversial unit criticised for its alleged constitutional violations.